 Simply choose a service and follow the on-screen instructions to set it up.

 Next, head over to the ‘Page Settings’ tab.

 Here, click the Page Status toggle to Publish your maintenance mode page.

 Once that’s done, go ahead and click the ‘Save’ button and exit the page builder.

 When you are ready to put your site into maintenance mode, simply go to the SeedProd » Landing Pages in your WordPress admin area and then make the maintenance mode page ‘Active.’

-We hope this article helped you understand how to choose coming soon vs. maintenance mode.
-You may also want to check out our guide on the must have WordPress plugins for your website and our guide on how to install Google Analytics in WordPress.
+We hope this article helped you understand the difference between the coming soon vs. maintenance mode.
+You may also want to check out our expert picks for the must-have WordPress plugins for your website and our guide on how to install Google Analytics in WordPress.